 While this is all good information, to truly be prepared in the case of an emergency, it is best to take first aid classes.
 You can take a first aid classroom based course near you or get an online first aid certification.
 That way, you will be ready to take care of your child if an accident occurs.
 You will learn life saving skills such as giving rescue breaths, chest compressions and choking maneuvers for children and infants using the latest American Red Cross and American Heart Association guidelines.
 You will also be able to recognize life threatening emergencies such as cardiac arrest and heart attack.

 To sum it all up, babies are prone to accidents and mishaps, so all parents including adoptive parents and expectant parents should always be ready for any medical emergency.
 As a parent, you should know what to do if babies start choking, become injured, or get a nose bleed or insect bite.
 If you take first aid and infant CPR certification classes, you’ll ensure that you are prepared in any situation.

 If you have a new baby, do all you can to keep it safe.
 The First Aid training and certification classes will give you the confidence you need to take care of your bundle of joy if the worst happens.
-Hospitals, community centers, and local branches of the American Red Cross and American Heart Association offer CPR classes for parents through online learning or in person class.
+Hospitals, community centers, and local branches of the American Red Cross and American Heart Association offer online baby cpr class for parents through online learning or in person class.